Loop Quantization and Symmetry: Configuration Spaces: Conclusions

 \item Then, one should determine the behaviour of parallel transports for the spherical ($k=1$) and the hyperbolic ($k=-1$) homogeneous isotropic universes.
 We expect completely analogous behaviour if one replaces straight lines by geodesics and $\invzush$ by the respective (up to gauge transforms) homogeneous isotropic connection. \item Next, one should investigate the homogeneous, but anisotropic case.
 Here, we already know from \cite{paper28} that generically the parallel transports do not depend almost periodically on $c$ (for $k=0$).
 Even more, they are ``at least as non-almost periodic'' as for the corresponding isotropic case.
 This can easily be seen as the isotropic connections form a diagonal line $\R$ in the set of anisotropic connections forming $\R^3$.
 The detailed analysis, however, will be more sophisticated, as the nice structure of the differential equation \eqref{eq:dgl2_a} for $a$, where the (w.r.t.\ $c$) leading coefficient of $a$ is constantly $c^2$ is now quadratic in $c_1, c_2, c_3$ though, but path-depending:

 One easily sees that \eqref{eq:dgl-a-aniso} reduces to \eqref{eq:dgl2_a} if $c_1 = c_2 = c_3 = c$ and if the path $\gamma$ is parametrized w.r.t.\ to the arc length (as then $\norm{\dot\gamma}^2 \ident \dot x^2 + \dot y^2 + \dot z^2 = 1$). \item Our choice that the reduced algebra is given by that of the full theory, has a further advantage: We now may impose symmetries successively.
-Thus, we expect that the respective embedding properties show a simple functorial behaviour. \item Finally, a big step towards a fully quantized model will be the selection of a measure on $\quer\R = (\R\setminus\{0\}) \disjunion \rb$.
+Thus, we expect that the respective embedding properties show a simple functorial behaviour. \item Finally, a big step towards a fully quantized model will be the selection of a measure on $\quer\R = \R \disjunion \rb$.
 Until now, the Haar measure on the Bohr compactification served as the canonical measure to give the Hilbert space.
 Now, observe that still $\rb$ is a subset of $\quer\R$, but it is no longer a dense subset.
-Thus, the justification of again singling out the Haar measure is difficult.
-Probably, this will only be possible after investigating the full phase space structure of the reduced theory.
+Thus, the justification of again singling out the Haar measure is difficult; for recent developments see the updates section below.
+Probably, a full explanation will only be possible after investigating the full phase space structure of the reduced theory.
 Nevertheless, naively, one could take any measure on $\rb$ and any measure on $\R$, and then ``add'' them.
 The standard Lebesgue measure on $\R$, however, seems not so appropriate as the asymptotically vanishing part of the symmetric spin-network functions is of order $\inv c$, hence usually not integrable. \eunum